 What is a breast reduction?

 One of the happiest and most grateful patients in plastic surgery is the patient who has undergone breast reduction (or, reduction mammaplasty).
-Very simply, breast reduction is designed to reduce the size of large and pendulous breasts that are causing numerous symptoms including back or neck pain, infection in the breast fold, and shoulder grooving from bra straps.
+Very simply, breast reduction is designed to reduce the size of excessively large breasts that are causing numerous symptoms including back or neck pain, skin irritation, physical discomfort, infection in the breast fold, and shoulder grooving from bra straps.
 Relief of these symptoms is immediate following surgery.
 Patients frequently describe improved energy and ability to participate more effectively in exercise and sports.

 How is breast reduction performed?

-Breast reduction is a very old technique that has experienced numerous iterations over the years.
+The breast reduction procedure is a very old technique that has experienced numerous iterations over the years.
 The majority of breast reductions in the United States are performed using a Wise pattern technique (or, anchor incision).
 Using this method, the incisions run around the nipple and areola with a vertical limb down the midline of the lower breast, connecting in a perpendicular fashion with an incision in the inframammary fold.
-The bulk of the breast tissue is removed through this series of incisions to an approximate size of the patient’s choosing.
+The bulk of excess breast tissue (glandular tissue) is removed through this series of incisions to an approximate size of the patient’s choosing.

 In a vertical breast reduction, the incisions are limited to the border of the areola and a vertical midline incision along the lower breast, down to the inframammary fold.
 The advantage of this approach is to limit the amount of scarring on the breast while achieving similar reductions in size as with the Wise pattern technique.
 Liposuction is frequently performed simultaneously to refine the final appearance of the breast.